Epic (genre): Folk epic

+Literary epic

 As the years went by there was a need to preserve these folk epics in written form and attribute value to their authors.
 With this increased demand, the literary epic genre emerged.
 Literary epic shares similarities with folk epic, but instead of being in oral form, it is presented in a written format to ensure its survival across the years.
 Literary epics tend to be more polished, coherent, and compact in structure and style.
 They most often are based on ideas of the author, that stem from their own learned knowledge.
 The author, unlike with folk epics, tends to be recognised.